-- Without prejudice to national law concerning the right of contribution or recourse, Member States shall ensure that the liability of an economic operator is not reduced or disallowed when the damage is caused both by the defectiveness of a product and by an act or omission of a third party. - 2.
-The liability of an economic operator may be reduced or disallowed when the damage is caused both by the defectiveness of the product and by the fault of the injured person or any person for whom the injured person is responsible.
+1. Without prejudice to national law concerning rights of contribution or recourse, Member States shall ensure that the liability of an economic operator is not reduced or disallowed where the damage is caused both by the defectiveness of a product and by an act or omission of a third party.